Every once in a while I am reminded that my kids are hearing, digesting, and filing away every single word I say.

 Maybe we are just looking in the wrong places.
 Maybe we don’t need TEDTalks, Instagram, and Anderson Cooper to find the energy and hope we are seeking.
 Because really, the greatest place to find inspiration is in the brilliance and creativity and generosity of our friends.
 When I take the time to look, I find that I am utterly surrounded by awesomeness.

 Sign up to receive updates on new Beastly products, animals, organizations, and sales.
-How about we start with code HOMEHOLIDAY for 25% off all Beastly Home products!
+How about we start with 20% off all scarves and $20 to wildlife!
 Enjoy!